learnk8s/learnk8s.io/src/advancedKubectl/content.md

 source ~/.kubectl_aliases
 ~~~

 That's it!
-After reloading your shell, you should be able to use all the 800 aliases!
+After reloading your shell, you should be able to use all the 800 kubectl aliases!

 ### Completion

-As you have seen, you often combine the aliases with other words on the command-line.
+As you have seen, you often append further words to an alias on the command-line.
 For example:

 ~~~bash
 kgpooyaml test-pod-d4b77b989
 ~~~

-If you typed the full command (instead of using an alias), you probably wouldn't type the Pod name yourself, but auto-complete it with kubectl command completion.
-But does that still work whith aliases?
+If you use kubectl command completion, then you're probably used to auto-complete things like resource names.
+But can you still do that when you use the aliases?

-That's an important question, because if it wouldn't work, that would undo some of the benefits of the aliases!
+*That's an important question, because if it wouldn't work, that would undo some of the benefits of these aliases!*

 The answer depends on which shell you use.

-For **Zsh**, it works out-of-the-box the way you would expect it.
-So you don't need to take any action.
+For **Zsh**, completion works out-of-the-box for aliases.

-For **Bash**, unfortunately, it doesn't work by default, but it can be made working with some extra steps .
-The next section explains how you can do that.
+For **Bash**, unfortunately, completion doesn't work by default for aliases.
+The good news is that it can be made working with some extra steps.
+The next section explains how to do this.

 ### Enable completion for aliases in Bash

-The problem with Bash is that it attempts completion (when you press *Tab*) on the alias name, and not on the aliased command (unlike Zsh).
-Since you don't have a separate completion script for all the 800 aliases, this doesn't work.
+The problem with Bash is that it attempts completion (whenever you press *Tab*) on the alias name, instead of on the aliased command (like Zsh).
+Since you don't have a completion script for all the 800 aliases, this doesn't work.

-The [**complete-alias**](https://github.com/cykerway/complete-alias) project provides a general solution for this problem.
-It taps into the completion mechanism, looks at the command the alias stands for, and returns the completion suggestions of this command.
+The [**complete-alias**](https://github.com/cykerway/complete-alias) project provides a general solution to this problem.
+It taps into the completion mechanism for an alias, internally expands the alias to the aliased command, and returns the completion suggestion for the expanded command.
+This means, it makes completion for an alias behave exactly the same as for the aliased command.

-In the following, I will first explain how to install complete-alias, and then how to configure it to enable completion for the kubectl aliases.
+In the following, I will first explain how to install complete-alias, and then how to configure it to enable completion for all of the kubectl aliases.

 #### Install complete-alias

 First of all, complete-alias depends on [bash-completion](https://github.com/scop/bash-completion).
 So you need to ensure that bash-completion is installed before installing complete-alias.
 Instructions for this have been given earlier for [Linux](#bash-on-linux) and [macOS](#bash-on-macos).

-> **Important note for macOS users:** like the [kubectl completion script](#bash-on-macos), complete-alias does not work with the default version of Bash on macOS, which is Bash 3.2.
-It requires at least Bash 4.1.
-In particular, complete-alias depends on bash-completion 2 (`brew install bash-completion@2`), which requires Bash 4.1+.
-That means, to enable alias completion on macOS, you need to [install a newer version of Bash](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba) first.
+> **Important note for macOS users:** like the [kubectl completion script](#bash-on-macos), complete-alias does not work with Bash 3.2, which is the default version of Bash on macOS.
+In particular, complete-alias depends on bash-completion v2 (`brew install bash-completion@2`), which requires at least Bash 4.1.
+That means, to use complete-alias on macOS, you need to [install a newer version of Bash](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba).

 <!-- If you try to use complete-alias with bash-completion 1 and Bash 3.2, you will get an error of the form `_completion_loader: command not found`. -->

-To install complete-alias, all you have to do is to download the [`bash_completion.sh`](https://raw.githubusercontent.com/cykerway/complete-alias/master/bash_completion.sh) script from the complete-alias [GitHub repository](https://github.com/cykerway/complete-alias), and source it in your `~/.bashrc` file:
+To install complete-alias, you just have to download the [`bash_completion.sh`](https://raw.githubusercontent.com/cykerway/complete-alias/master/bash_completion.sh) script from the [GitHub repository](https://github.com/cykerway/complete-alias), and source it in your `~/.bashrc` file:

 <!-- [] -->